 We know how important teaching and learning HPSR is, and many of us get to see materials from the courses of our colleagues and hear about the experiences of global leaders like CHEPSAA, ARCADE, KEYSTONE and others.
 Yet, we seldom get the opportunity for one-on-one mentorship and peer exchange to problem solve and get new ideas for our own work.
 We have just such an opportunity planned!
-This webinar, which takes place on October 18th from 8-9am EST, will introduce you to all of the mentorship and peer exchange opportunities planned for the skills-building session that our TWG is hosting on Tuesday morning, November 15th, in Vancouver and will give you important tips on how to prepare to get the most out of the session!
+This webinar will introduce you to all of the mentorship and peer exchange opportunities planned for the skills-building session that our TWG is hosting on Tuesday morning, November 15th, in Vancouver and will give you important tips on how to prepare to get the most out of the session!
 We will also welcome your questions and feedback on how to make the session even more relevant to your needs!

 We will also have some of the mentors who will be present at the “clinic” in Vancouver on the webinar to share some of their ideas for the session and answer your questions